If you’re painting brand new dry-wall, we have a post just for that.

 “Problems” are not really difficult (except the last one in the list – oh boy.)

 Problem #4: nail pops.
 The nails or screws that hold the ‘rock’ up to the walls frequently crack and pop out (mostly from temperature changes outside, not from ‘house settling’).
 Slamming a door will pop them too: vibrations from that loud music you play.
 Not really.
-Just scrape the loose stuff out with your putty knife (or 5-in-1) and hit with spackle.
-We use non-shrink, light weight spackle because it dries in only hours, or less depending on depth of the hole. (“Mud” takes overnight).
-Your wide knife from the above will work but a medium size knife is what we use, or if nothing is around I’ll just use my 5-in-1.
-Apply, let dry, give a quick sand, prime with regular wall paint (not proper!, but ok) if you have no primer handy, and you are done.
+Just scrape the loose stuff out with your putty knife (or 5-in-1) and hit it with this spackle.
+We use non-shrink, lightweight spackle because it dries in only hours, or less depending on the depth of the hole. (“Mud” takes overnight).
+Your wide knife from the above will work but a medium-size knife is what we use, or if nothing is around I’ll just use my 5-in-1.
+Apply, let dry, give a quicksand, prime with regular wall paint (not proper! but ok) if you have no primer handy, and you are done.

 Problem #5: pin and nail holes.
-We don’t do much here, just like finger-painting in kindergarten, we just our finger, spread a bit of lightweight spackle (described in #3) and wipe with the palm of the hand.
+We don’t do much here, just like finger-painting in kindergarten, we just our finger, spread a bit of lightweight spackle (described above) and wipe with the palm of the hand.
 No need to prime.

 Problem #7: paint beads up like water on a waxed car.